fusilero/balistica/README.md

 named after the Catalan word for "ballistics" in English.
 Enjoy!

 ## Current Status
-While the GUI is still a work in progress, the back end currently exists to compute the following:
+While the GUI is still a work in progress, the back end currently exists to make several different computations.
+Here's a task list of what I feel are major outstanding issues:
 - [x] Miller Twist Rule
 - [x] Miller Stability Rule
 - [x] Greenhill Twist